 If any elective deferrals, salary reduction amounts, or nonelective contributions under a section 457(b) plan during the year are makeup amounts under the Uniformed Services Employment and Reemployment Rights Act of 1994 (USERRA) for a prior year, you must enter the prior year contributions separately.
 Beginning with the earliest year, enter the code, the year, and the amount.
-For example, elective deferrals of \$2,250 for 2015 and \$1,250 for 2016 under USERRA under a section 401(k) plan are reported in box 12 as follows:
+For example, elective deferrals of \$2,250 for 2016 and \$1,250 for 2017 under USERRA under a section 401(k) plan are reported in box 12 as follows:

-D 15 2250.00, D 16 1250.00.
-A 2017 contribution of \$7,000 does not require a year designation; enter it as D 7000.00.
+D 16 2250.00, D 17 1250.00.
+A 2018 contribution of \$7,000 does not require a year designation; enter it as D 7000.00.
 Report the code (and year for prior year USERRA contributions) to the left of the vertical line in boxes 12a through 12d.

-The following are not elective deferrals and may be reported in box 14, but not in box 12.
+The following are not elective deferrals and may be reported in box 14. but not in box 12.

 - Nonelective employer contributions made on behalf of an employee. - After-tax contributions that are not designated Roth contributions, such as voluntary contributions to a pension plan that are deducted from an employee's pay.
-See Box 12-Codes for Code AA, Code BB, and Code EE for reporting designated Roth contributions. - Required employee contributions. - Employer matching contributions.
+See the box 12 instructions for Code AA Designated Roth contributions under a section 401(k) plan, Code BB Designated Roth contributions under a section 403(b) plan, and Code EE Designated Roth contributions under a governmental section 457(b) plan for reporting designated Roth contributions. - Required employee contributions. - Employer matching contributions.